Trip Itineraries & Travel Plans for Adventurers

 New Zealand

 Unless your travels consist only of direct flights and layovers, you’ll probably want to visit more than one city at a time.
-These country and region itineraries reflect the whole purpose of Treksplorer as a guide to helping you travel better in less time.
+These country and region itineraries reflect the reason I started Treksplorer: to help you travel better in less time.

 Fall Colours in Slovenia

 Most of the country itineraries below cover 10-day trips.
-The number isn’t just arbitrary but based upon the standard two-week North American vacation.
+The number isn’t arbitrary, but rather based on the standard two-week North American vacation.
 (Europeans: Please save bragging about your long vacations for another day! ;) )

 Once you take into account return long-haul flights, time zone changes, a healthy dose of jet lag, and a little rest upon return, most itineraries in that two-week vacation involve just ten nights in your destination.